Q: How do allergies directly affect the eyes?

 Q: I have eye allergies, are daily contact lenses better for me than monthlies?

-A: The benefits of daily disposable contact lenses are comfort, convenience and eye health.
-Daily lenses only stay in your eye for one day, eliminating any buildup of bacteria on the lenses that could cause infections or allergic reactions.
-So for patients who suffer from allergies, I recommend using dailies over monthlies, even though the cost is a bit more.
-Dailies also tend to be more comfortable than monthlies, partially because there is no buildup on the lens.
-They are also more convenient, as you just throw away the lenses after the day, and use a brand new lens the next morning.
+A: The main benefits of daily disposable contact lenses are comfort, convenience and eye health; it's often worthwhile even though they cost a little more.
+Daily lenses only stay in your eyes for one day, and then get thrown away, eliminating any buildup of bacteria on the lenses that could cause infections or allergic reactions.
+So for patients who suffer from allergies, dailies are better than monthlies.

 Q: My eyes are always burning and tired, what is causing this and what can I do about it?